stringandstickytape/esp32-cam-webserver/API.md

 rotate          - Rotation Angle; integer, only -90, 0, 90 values are recognised
 dcw             - 0 = disable, 1 = enable
-colorbar        - Overlays a color test pattern on the stream; integer, 1 = enabled face_detect     - Face Detection; 1 = enabled, Only settable if framesize <= 4 (CIF)
+colorbar        - Overlays a color test pattern on the stream; integer, 1 = enabled
-face_recognize  - Face recognition; 1 = enabled, only settable if Face detection is already enabled
 ```
 #### Read Only
 These values are returned in the `/status` JSON response, but cannot be set via the `/control` URI.